 8. Incorporate art, make everyday items attractive where possible.

 1- I used black vinyl on the upper cupboard doors around the stove hood area.
-Vinyl is remove able with little problems (if you run into a bit that is being stubborn –take out your hair dryer and put a bit of heat on it) but be sure to test a hidden spot on your cabinets for a week or so before placing a large amount.
+Vinyl is removable with little problems (if you run into a bit that is being stubborn –take out your hair dryer and put a bit of heat on it) but be sure to test a hidden spot on your cabinets for a week or so before placing a large amount.
 And, of course…you can use all sorts of colors and variations of vinyl!
 Vinyl can be found at your craft store, or you can also find it on Amazon, both in black and actual chalkboard finish.

 2 & 3- We were lucky enough to come into a rental that already had large holes behind the stove area.
 So, we made use of those already existing holes and added the rail system from IKEA.
 If you don’t have this option you could use a tension rod (between the two cabinets )and hooks to hang potholders and lighter items.
 We also installed a magnet strip to hang our knives.
 A knife block would work just as well in this case.
 The trick of small space storage is to think vertical.
 When you are limited for space—look UP for more storage!